-“We will give market color over (Skype), but the actual transactions are over TradeBlock,” Moro said.
-“When your clients that are buying $5, $10 million say, ‘Hey, let’s just chat on Skype’, to get them to change their behavior and say, ‘No, we don’t do Skype’, you end up creating a friction.”
+“We will give market colour over (Skype), but the actual transactions are over TradeBlock,” Moro said.
+“When your clients that are buying $5, $10 million say, ‘Hey, let’s just chat on Skype’, to get them to change their behaviour and say, ‘No, we don’t do Skype’, you end up creating a friction.”

 For the Fruhman brothers, personal relationships will remain key.